-Wild rats have been responsible for the deaths of thousands of human beings due to the European bubonic plague of the 17th century.
-However, the domestication of rats started in the 20th century and spawned generations of lovable pets.
-Nearly all domesticated rats are descendants of wild Norwegian rats (Rattus norvegicus), which were ironically the cause of the bubonic plague.
+Nearly all domesticated rats are descendants of wild Norwegian rats (Rattus norvegicus).
+The domestication of rats started in the 20th century and spawned generations of lovable pets.
 Wild and domesticated rats have the same body structures and eating habits, but they also have differences in lifestyle and behavior.

 TL;DR (Too Long; Didn't Read)